filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 [Rich editor](../docs/4.x/forms/rich-editor) is now using [Tiptap](https://tiptap.dev/), a modern, headless, and highly extensible open source editor framework.

-Tiptap gives developers full control over the editing experience.
-Because it's headless, you decide how it looks — [Tiptap](https://tiptap.dev/) handles the logic.

 #### Storing content as HTML or JSON

 By default, the rich editor stores content as `HTML`.
 If you would like to store the content as `JSON` instead, you can use the [`json()` method](../docs/4.x/forms/rich-editor#storing-content-as-json).